GuanceCloud/guance-docs/docs/en/application-performance-monitoring/error.md

 ![](img/1.apm_error_13.png)

 You can also switch to "Error Details" to view the error details of upstream and downstream error Spans to quickly locate error problems.
-Click "Back" to return to the error tracking observer details page.
+Click "Back" to return to the error tracking explorer details page.

 ![](img/1.apm_error_14.png)